-Cash and cash equivalents were \$0.7 million at December 31, 2010, a decrease of \$6.5 million from December 31, 2009.
-Restricted cash was \$20.2 million at December 31, 2010, an increase of \$2.7 million from December 31, 2009.
-Restricted cash represents those funds held in connection with CBIZ's Financial Industry Regulatory Authority ("FINRA") regulated businesses, funds held in connection with the pass through of insurance premiums to various carriers, and cash held in escrow.
+Cash and cash equivalents increased by \$0.9 million to \$1.6 million at December 31, 2011 from \$0.7 million at December 31, 2010.
+Restricted cash was \$19.8 million at December 31, 2011, a decrease of \$0.4 million from \$20.2 million at December 31, 2010.
+Restricted cash represents those funds held in connection with CBIZ's Financial Industry Regulatory Authority ("FINRA") regulated businesses and funds held in connection with the pass through of insurance premiums to various carriers.
 Cash and restricted cash fluctuate during the year based on the timing of cash receipts and related payments.

-Accounts receivable, net, were \$138.4 million at December 31, 2010, an increase of \$9.8 million from December 31, 2009, and days sales outstanding ("DSO") from continuing operations was 72 days and 67 days at December 31, 2010 and December 31, 2009, respectively.
+Accounts receivable, net, were \$137.1 million at December 31, 2011, a decrease of \$1.0 million from December 31, 2010, and days sales outstanding ("DSO") from continuing operations were 71 days and 72 days at December 31, 2011 and December 31, 2010, respectively.
 DSO represents accounts receivable (before the allowance for doubtful accounts) and unbilled revenue (net of realization adjustments) at the end of the period, divided by trailing twelve months daily revenue.
 CBIZ provides DSO data because such data is commonly used as a performance measure by analysts and investors and as a measure of the Company's ability to collect on receivables in a timely manner.

-Income taxes refundable increased by \$0.3 million to \$3.7 million at December 31, 2010 from \$3.4 million at December 31, 2009.
-The increase in income taxes refundable was primarily due to expected refunds related to the completion of the Internal Revenue Service audit of the Company's 2007 income tax return.
+Income taxes refundable were \$3.9 million and \$3.7 million at December 31, 2011 and 2010, respectively.
+The balances in income taxes refundable were primarily due to CBIZ making estimated tax payments that exceeded the tax liabilities CBIZ expected to incur with its 2011 and 2010 income tax fillings.

-Deferred income taxes - current decreased by \$3.4 million to \$4.2 million at December 31, 2010 compared to \$7.6 million at December 31, 2009.
-The decrease in the net deferred current asset was primarily due to the reclassification of certain deferred tax liabilities related to the Company's 2006 Notes from deferred income taxes - non-current to deferred income taxes - current.
+Deferred income taxes - current increased by \$3.9 million to \$8.1 million at December 31, 2011 compared to \$4.2 million at December 31, 2010.
+The increase in the net deferred current asset was primarily due to the transfer of certain deferred tax liabilities from deferred income taxes - current to income taxes payable - current as a result of the redemption of the Company's 2006 Notes during the second guarter of 2011.